ebonnal/streamable/README.md

 integer_strings: Stream[str] = integers.map(str)
 ```

-It has an optional `n_threads` parameter if you need to apply the function concurrently using multiple threads.
+It has an optional `concurrency` parameter if you need to apply the function concurrently using multiple threads.

 ## `.do`
 Defines the application of a function on parent elements like `.map`, but the parent elements will be forwarded instead of the result of the function.